meteorlxy/vssue/packages/docs/src/options/README.md

   Vssue uses [vue-i18n](https://kazupon.github.io/vue-i18n/) for i18n, but it will not affect other parts of your Vue App.
   And if you already have vue-i18n in your project, it will not affect Vssue.

-  Language packages locate in `src/i18n/lang` directory.
+  Language packages locate in [src/i18n/langs](https://github.com/meteorlxy/vssue/tree/master/packages/vssue/src/i18n/langs) directory.
 Currently we have supported:

   - `'en'` (`'en-US'`)
   - `'zh'` (`'zh-CN'`)
+  - `'pt'` (`'pt-BR'`)

   Contributions welcome for more languages support.
   :::